Lab Members

 Graduate Student

-Ed graduated with a B.S. in Chemical and Biomolecular Engineering from Johns Hopkins University in 2019, where he worked on developing new platforms for molecular force measurements in cells.
-Although coming from a non-Biology background, Ed quickly fell for the beauty of mitosis and joined the Kabeche Lab.
-In the lab, he is interested in downstream targets of ATR during mitosis and their role in aneuploidy and chromosome segregation.
+Ed graduated with a B.S. in Chemical and Biomolecular Engineering from Johns Hopkins University in 2019.
+In the Kabeche lab, he is interested in downstream targets of ATR during mitosis and their role in aneuploidy and chromosome segregation.

 Postgraduate Fellow